diambra/docs/content/gettingStarted/examples/imitationLearning/_index.en.md

 # List of recorded trajectories files
 settings["trajFilesList"] = recordedTrajectoriesFiles

-# Number of parallel Imitation Learning environments to run
+# Number of parallel Imitation Learning environments that will be run in parallel
 settings["totalCpus"] = 2

+# Number of parallel Imitation Learning environments that will be run in parallel
+settings["totalCpus"] = 2

+# Rank of the created environment
+settings["rank"] = 0
 ```

 #### Environment execution